Frameworkium/frameworkium-core/README.md

 ```bash
 mvn clean verify -Dbrowser=chrome
 ```

+All you need to do is ensure the browser is installed in the default location (bootstrapium-vagrant pre-installs Firefox and Chrome).

 Running your mobile web tests using Appium on Sauce Labs is only slightly more involved: